mhlinder/BIMOND/Readme.md

 (Piecewise Cubic Hermite Interpolating Polynomial), preserving monotonicity in the underlying data.

-Note that input values to both BIMOND3 and BIMOND4 must be evenly spaced, though not necessarily with the same spacing in both axes.

-These functions assume that the following files are available in the user's MATLAB path:
+This package depends on the MATLAB Curve Fitting Toolbox.
+Additionally, these functions assume that the following files are available in the user's MATLAB path:

   * `pchci.m`
   * `pchcs.m`